Fluent

 Reframing task details

 The contributions flow was one of the most useful features for our user testers, because it provides a record of what they've done.
-Because it's integrated directly into a primary work application, they feel that they'd be more likely to be consistent at using it.
-However, they wanted more ability to personalize their contributions further.
+Since it's integrated directly into a primary work application, they feel that they'd be more likely to be consistent at using it.

 Recording, modifying, and exporting contributions

-Over 50% of users pointed out that contributions don't always start from the group chat.
+I caught that over 50% of users pointed out that contributions don't always start from the group chat.
 When help happens over DM or in person, they still wanted a way to record and own that contribution for their own records.
-They also wanted to own it themselves, rather than it being attached to the company.
+Exporting the data would also be helpful so they can bring this record throughout different jobs.

 Controlling how and when managers see your contributions

 Users wanted to share contributions with managers but worried about appearing boastful or pinging them too frequently.
-So contributions are added silently to a review document rather than triggering individual notifications.
+So I suggested that contributions be added silently to a review document rather than triggering individual notifications.

 additional contraints